Ontario Highway 401: Rt. Hon. Herb Gray Parkway

-Internally, the new parkway was numbered Highway7901.

-Initial construction of a noise barrier from North Talbot Road to Howard Avenue began in March 2010; full construction began on August19, 2011.

-On November28, 2012, the Ministry of Transportation announced a Federal Order in Council was passed to change the name of the parkway to the "Rt.
+as well as a dismissed lawsuit from Ambassador Bridge owner Matty Moroun, it was announced on May 1, 2008, that a preferred route had been selected for the Highway 401 extension which would be named the Windsor–Essex Parkway.
+On November 28, 2012, the Ministry of Transportation announced a Federal Order in Council was passed to change the name of the parkway to the "Rt.
 Hon.
 Herb Gray Parkway", in honour of the Right Honourable Herb Gray, a Member of Parliament from Windsor.

-In early 2015, it was announced the parkway would open to traffic between Highway3 and Labelle Street (near the E.C.
-Row Expressway) in the spring;